-British American Tobacco agrees on takeover of Reynolds
+British American Tobacco agrees to take over Reynolds

-LONDON (AP) — British American Tobacco Plc has agreed to fully take over Reynolds American Inc. on terms that are improved from an initial bid made last year.
+LONDON (AP) — British American Tobacco Plc has agreed to fully take over Reynolds American Inc. in a deal that will create the world’s largest publicly traded tobacco company.

-The takeover would create the world’s largest publicly traded tobacco company and combine BAT’s presence in developing countries, where anti-smoking campaigns are not as strong as in the U.S. and Europe, with Reynolds’ almost exclusive focus on the U.S.
+The $49 billion takeover was agreed on improved terms compared with an initial bid made last year.
+It would combine BAT’s presence in developing countries, where anti-smoking campaigns are not as strong as in the U.S. and Europe, with Reynolds’ almost exclusive focus on the U.S.

-BAT said Tuesday it will buy the 57.8 percent of Reynolds it does not already own.
-Reynolds shareholders will receive for each share $29.44 in cash and 0.5260 BAT shares.

-BAT says that values Reynolds at $59.64 per share, or $49.4 billion for the stake to be acquired.
+“Our combination with Reynolds will benefit from utilizing the best talent from both organizations,” BAT’s chief executive, Nicandro Durante, said in a statement Tuesday.
+“It will create a stronger, global tobacco and (next generation products) business with direct access for our products across the most attractive markets in the world.”

 Most Read Stories